 I use coconut oil regularly, and I find it difficult to get the last bits out of the jars.
 Since the oil is pricey, I like to use every drop.
 So, I keep the nearly empty bottle near my kitchen sink for easy access when my hands need moisturizing.
 I wiggle my hand inside the jar coating it to get just enough to rub on both hands.
 Once the jar is fully clean, it gets recycled.

-There are lots of websites that tout the many wonders of coconut oil such as 8 Surprising Benefits of Coconut Oil and 50 Ways to Use Coconut Oil.
+There are lots of websites that tout the many wonders of coconut oil such as The Ultimate Guide to Scientifically-Backed Coconut Oil Uses and 50 Ways to Use Coconut Oil.
 Please consult your health practitioner before engaging in any new health regimens.

 Put One Foot in Front of the Other